paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 of the assignment points, i.e. 30\*.7=21%.

-Due to the availability of example answers, a different procedure is used to resit the assignments.
-To resit these course components you must submit an solution to a new assignment which will be made available **after** the final competition.
-Note: this assignment will require approximately 1ec of effort, i.e. 1weeks work full time, but due to the deadline for the Binding Study Advice, you will only have 1 week in which to do it!
+Due to the availability of example answers, a different procedure is used to resit the (bi)weekly assignments.
+You can resit **one** of these assignents(the lowest grade) by submityting a solution to a new assignment which will be made available **after** the final competition.
+Note: this assignment will require approximately 1 ec of effort, i.e. 28 hours, but due to the deadline for the Binding Study Advice you will only have 1 week in which to do it!

 Course Schedule
 ---------------